 - Recommended Batteries

-- How To Format An SD card
+- How To Format An SD Card and Erase Images

 - How Often Should I Replace My SD Card?